NLnetLabs/krill/doc/development/release_0_9/api_changes.md

 ### Get Parent

-Returns the parent contact with the type "rfc6492" as an embedded field call "type".
+Returns the parent contact with the type `rfc6492` as an embedded field call `type`.

 ```
 {